Political status of Taiwan: People's Republic of China

 In addition, the position of the PRC is that the ROC does not meet the fourth criterion of the Montevideo Convention, as it is recognized by only and has been denied access to international organizations such as the UN.
 The PRC points out the fact that the Montevideo Convention was only signed by 19 states at the Seventh International Conference of American States.
 Thus the authority of the United Nations as well as UN Resolutions, should supersede the Montevideo Convention.
 However, "When speaking of statehood, one invariably refers to the 1933 Montevideo Convention on the Rights and Duties of States, 60 which, laying down what is now considered a rule of customary international law, states that "[t]he State as a person of international law should possess the following qualifications: (a) a permanent population; (b) a defined territory; (c) government; and (d) capacity to enter into relations with other States."
 Taiwan indeed satisfies all these criteria for statehood."
 Some would argue that Taiwan meets all the requirements of the Montevideo Convention.
 But to make such an argument, one has to reject China's claim of sovereignty over the territory of the Taiwan island, a claim that has been recognized by most states in the world.

-Per its one-China principle, the PRC maintains that "There is only one China in the world.
-Taiwan is an inalienable part of China’s territory.
-The government of the People’s Republic of China is the sole legal government representing the whole of China."
-However, instead of "the Government of the People's Republic of China is the sole legal government of China", the PRC now emphasizes that "both Taiwan and the mainland belong to one and same China".
-Although the current position allows for flexibility in terms of defining that "one China", any departure from the one China is deemed unacceptable by the PRC government.
-The PRC government is unwilling to negotiate with the ROC government under any formulation other than the One-China policy, although a more flexible definition of "one China" such as found in the 1992 consensus is possible under PRC policy.
-The PRC government considers the 1992 consensus a temporary measure to set aside sovereignty disputes and enable talks.